Slovene Home Guard: Collapse of Italian rule

 In February 1943, the OF held a conference which resulted in the Dolomite Declaration, a statement that smoothed over the internal conflicts within the OF that had resulted from the leftist errors.
 The practical effect of the Declaration was that the OF ceased to be a coalition and became a front organisation for the Communist Party of Slovenia.
 From early 1943, the Italians became steadily weaker, and were less capable of conducting large-scale operations against the Partisans.
 This weakness was exacerbated by the losses of the Italian Army in the Soviet Union and the landing of Anglo-American forces in North Africa in 1942, a worsening relationship with the Germans, increasing economic problems in Italy, and the Allied invasion of Sicily and the ousting of Mussolini in July 1943.
 By this time, increasing numbers of the Slovene population were joining the Partisans as the prospects of their victory grew.

 In February 1943, Novak, Mihailović's chief representative in the province, having tried for many months to get the Slovene Alliance to place some of their forces under his command, formed his own collaborationist militia, known as the Blue Guards (Plava garda) but also referred to as the Slovene Chetniks.
 However, this unit never grew larger than 400 troops, and because Novak had no political base in Slovenia, it was never a significant military or political force.
 After the war, Novak claimed that the Blue Guards had armed encounters with Italian troops and gathered intelligence on the Italians for Mihailović, but according to the historian Jozo Tomasevich the first claim is groundless as the Italians allocated an operational zone to Novak's principal unit and indirectly provided it with supplies, and its size and restrictions on its movement precluded the gathering of much useful intelligence.
+However, that opinion is contradicted by a CIA memo released in 2007.
+The CIA memo states that Novak's group provided a large amount of very useful intelligence, about both German and Italian military movements around Slovenia, directly to the Allied command in Cairo, through the use of daily radio transmissions.

-With the pending collapse of the Italians, those that had been collaborating with them were faced with difficult choices: trying to join the Western Allies if they landed in the Slovene Littoral; coming to an arrangement with the Partisans; or preparing to collaborate with the Germans in order to keep fighting the Partisans.
-Given the political views of the collaborationists, unless the Western Allies landed on the coast, the only viable option remaining was to collaborate with the Germans.
+With the pending collapse of the Italians, those that had been collaborating with them were faced with difficult choices: trying to join the Western Allies if they landed in the Slovene Littoral; coming to an arrangement with the Partisans; or preparing to tactically collaborate with the Germans in order to keep fighting the Partisans.
+Given the political views of the anti-communists, unless the Western Allies landed on the coast, the only viable option remaining was to tactically collaborate with the Germans.
 For their part, the Partisans, whilst continuing to attack Italian and MVAC units in July and August 1943, began to strengthen and conserve their forces to take advantage in the aftermath of the Italian collapse.
+Partisans also collaborated tactically with both the Italians and the Germans on numerous occasions.
 Italy surrendered on 8 September.